bitcoin/bitcoin/contrib/guix/INSTALL.md

 ```

 `guix pull` is quite a long process (especially if you're using
-`--no-substitute`).
+`--no-substitutes`).
 If you encounter build problems, please refer to the
 [troubleshooting section](#troubleshooting).

 Note that running a bare `guix pull` with no commit or branch specified will